Smile4ever/Neat-URL/Neat URL-webext/README.md

     param@google.*

+Parameters can contain a wildcard at the end or before the domain sign:

+    utm_*
+    utm_*@omgubuntu.co.uk

 Other valid parameters (exceptions to the ? rule)

 	#xtor=RSS-8 (remove this parameter - be sure to include its value as well when you are using anchor tags)